x

 "My friends would keep up with his, you know, just life with all the pictures he'd post and just his whereabouts and just kind of be envious of ... the life he was living," Tackett said.

-But it would result in tragedy.
+But that adventure resulted in tragedy.
 As Greenberg was preparing to return to Texas after camping in Colorado, at around 4 a.m. on Sept.
 1, his camper caught fire.

-Caramanian says her brother is in the intensive care burn unit in Denver, and expects him to remain there for at least a couple more weeks.
+Caramanian said her brother is in the intensive care burn unit in Denver, and she expects him to remain there for at least a couple more weeks.

 To help Greenberg rebuild, the community has begun fundraising to help cover his medical expenses and replace his lost possessions.